Search

 Tradeshow

-10:00 AM – 4:30 PM
+9:00 – 4:30 PM | Ballroom

 Explore the full-day tradeshow to connect with leading industry representatives and important stakeholders in First Nations housing.
 Build lasting professional and personal relationships, get fresh ideas for housing sustainability and maintenance, and access job and career opportunities.
 As always, there will also be an opportunity to win fantastic prizes through our Passport to Prizes feature!

-6:00 – 8:00 PM
+6:00 – 8:00 PM | Scandia

-Siva Appiah, ISC
+Siva Appiah, Indigenous Services Canada

 Biography

-Siva Appiah is the Senior Housing Officer at Indigenous Services Canada – Ontario Region.
-He has been with the Department for more than 15 years and has been with the Government of Canada for approximately 25 years.
-He is currently responsible for providing advice and guidance on the delivery and implementation of on-reserve housing programs in Ontario, including working with First Nations and Tribal Councils to plan and execute special housing initiatives in communities to enhance capacity and living conditions for residents.
+Siva is currently responsible for providing advice and guidance on the delivery and implementation of on-reserve housing programs in Ontario, including working with First Nations and Tribal Councils to plan and execute special housing initiatives in communities to enhance capacity and living conditions for residents.
 Siva also oversees the delivery of the Ministerial Loan Guarantee program which assists First Nations in obtaining financing for housing projects.
 In addition, Siva leads regional fire prevention programs to help safeguard lives and properties in First Nation communities.

 Synopsis